Wo Long: Fallen Dynasty Review

 While you will be guided through the game's controls the first time, we use certain moves or skills, as is customary at this point.
 Soon, however, you will be given the option to try out a more in-depth tutorial from the travel menu to access a territory that acts as a tutorial, cramming all the game's foundational knowledge into one place.

 Wo Long: Fallen Dynasty stands out as an action RPG like Soulslike, blending the familiar and the new.
 The gameplay takes cues from various martial arts for its styling.
-Since Wo Long prioritized deflecting, the stakes are higher if you don't do your dodging right too.
-The Morale counter of your character is one of the main focuses of the game's combat system.
-This counter rises as you capture flags, and defeat enemies, particularly those eliminated with a knockout blow or martial art moves.
+Since Wo Long prioritized deflecting, the stakes are higher if you don't do your dodging right, too.

-Another is the game's relationship between the protagonist and the supporting characters.
-The spiritual energy meter functions similarly to the stamina meter in Sekiro.
 Still, its value changes positively or negatively depending on the player's fighting prowess, damage taken, the shield's strength, and the weapon's lethality.
 The amount of energy being transported is influenced by this.
 To replenish it, you must successfully avoid and deal damage to your opponents during their attacks.

 Wo Long: Fallen Dynasty, Xbox Series X, Review, Soulslike, RPG Game, Female Protagonist, Screenshots, Character Level

-Combat in Wo Long: Fallen Dynasty is absolutely fantastic and, at the same time, very realistic.
-It's a bit more intricate than Sekiro's, but it's still very satisfying to play.
 The pairing/deflecting is the first step in exploring its many facets, which comprise a significant portion of the game.
 During combats, each of your actions fills up two separate bars.
 There are a lot of matched pairs in one of them, which means you can use a stunning attack.

 The second is an attack bar that, when fully charged, can unleash devastating Fatal attacks.
 Each type of weapon, including heavy or light, one or two-handed, possesses a unique set of statistics, both active and passive skills, and, most notably, different levels of damage.
-Switching between weapons is necessary depending now your play style, of course, and the speed of damage you want from each.
+Switching between weapons is necessary depending on your play style, of course, and the speed of damage you want from each.

-Apart from blocking and deflecting, there are two attack types; normal and strong, and most importantly, a wide range of martial art moves.
-Then there is the Fatal attack/critical hit that comes after you break an enemy's guard.
-While this is all we must work with, achieving a Fatal attack against an enemy is more complex than it first appears.
 Filling this bar is a matter of successfully parrying or evading your enemy's regular or charged attacks.
 While each enemy has its unique tempo and attack pattern, it's not easy to constantly deflect all the strikes without paying focus.
 Many boss encounters in Wo Long: Fallen Dynasty are essentially skill tests, and the only way to succeed is to master the game's deflect and fatal strike mechanics.

 Wo Long: Fallen Dynasty, Xbox Series X, Review, Soulslike, RPG Game, Female Protagonist, Screenshots, Earth Phase Spells

 Spirit attacks deal spirit damage to foes, while basic attacks fill your spirit meter gauge by doing normal attacks or deflecting enemy strikes.
 You need to fully charge your spirit gauge before unleashing particularly powerful blows.
 Still, you can otherwise rely on your natural prowess in attacks, dodging, and deflecting to carry the bulk of the burden.
-It's possible to dodge most attacks, but you can't keep mashing the button, and that's why learning the basics of deflecting will help immensely in almost every battle.
-Once mastered, it allows you to effectively deflect all of your opponent's attacks and land a finishing blow when your enemy's spirit gauge is empty.

 The various weapon types have unique move sets and specific uses depending on the situation, but it all comes down to how you master the spirit.
 These are a few ways in which the spirit operates.
 Some choices drain your energy, while others boost your spirit.
 For instance, attacks that hit their target grant spirit, while countermeasures that don't deflect drain it.